Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

 We list several reversibility sequences for a series of rules in Table \ref{table1}.
 Some of the rules in this chapter are linear and can be compared with existing results for linear FCA to verify the correctness of our algorithm.
 The underlined portions represent a period. $s$ is the number of states; $m$ is the neighborhood size; $b$ is the boundary and $f$ is the rule.

-During the experimental process, we found that a large number of nonlinear CA have a period of 1, meaning that starting from a certain length, configurations of greater lengths are all non-reversible.
-However, there is still a small portion of nonlinear CA whose reversibility exhibits periodicity (e.g. the rule 11010010).
+During the experimental process, we found that a large number of nonlinear FCA have a period of 1, meaning that starting from a certain length, configurations of greater lengths are all non-reversible.
+However, there is still a small portion of nonlinear FCA whose reversibility exhibits periodicity (e.g. the rule 11010010).